ghosert/VimProject/note-taking/zybuluo-improvement.md

 - [x] not allowing qiniu referer empty blocks the traffic to download installation files, but it also makess pictures blocked in downloaded pdf, resolve this by introduce client.zybuluo.com which does not allow empty referer anymore.
 - [x] database in mysql docker takes 130GB now, the data is coming from production. if we need that much data, can we re-use the small dataset in home-pc

-## Integrate AI to Cmd Markdown

-### BD: 2024-12-22

-- [ ] release steps for new tables:
-    - [ ] alter `users table` to add new columns: check ~/docker/nvim_db_ui/mysql-dev/maintenance.ddl
-    - [ ]source ~/devenv/bin/activate
-    - [ ] cd ~/productproject/ZuoYeProject
-    - [ ] python setup.py develop (optional: if your virtualenv is not up to date, run this)
-    - [ ] initialize_ZuoYeProject_db development-uwsgi.ini (optional: for creating new table `user-ai-tokens` table here) or replace it with production-uwsgi.ini for production
-    - [ ] for local: backup mysql-data.tar.gz one more time to include new tables created above.

-- [ ] A workable AI popup and available dropdown when pressing space in ACE editor
-- [ ] Integrate with gpt-4o-mini for questions asked from AI popup in ACE editor, insert answer to current cursor position in the ACE editor
-- [ ] Complete ai-dropdown menu items
-    - [ ] Complete Writing
-    - [ ] Complete Summary
-    - [ ] Complete Diagram
-    - [ ] Complete Table
-    - [ ] Complete Coding
-    - [ ] Complete Formula
-    - [ ] Complete Draft Email
-    - [ ] Complete Draft Outline
-    - [ ] Complete Draft Meeting
-    - [ ] Complete Draft anything
-    - [ ] Complete Act as Translator
-    - [ ] Complete Act as Code Analysis
-    - [ ] Complete Act as Linux Termminal
-    - [ ] Complete Act as Math Teacher
-    - [ ] Complete Act as anything
-    - [ ] Complete Recent
-- [ ] A sub system to check question history and count tokens for each question, set threshold for AI calls
-- [ ] A new chat-mode page, and result can be easily added to ace editor

 ## Done Tasks

+### Integrate AI to Cmd Markdown

+#### BD: 2024-12-22 CD: 2025-04-16

+- [x] release steps for new tables:
+    - [x] alter `users table` to add new columns: check ~/docker/nvim_db_ui/mysql-dev/maintenance.ddl
+    - [x]source ~/devenv/bin/activate
+    - [x] cd ~/productproject/ZuoYeProject
+    - [x] python setup.py develop (optional: if your virtualenv is not up to date, run this)
+    - [x] initialize_ZuoYeProject_db development-uwsgi.ini (optional: for creating new table `user-ai-tokens` table here) or replace it with production-uwsgi.ini for production
+    - [x] for local: backup mysql-data.tar.gz one more time to include new tables created above.

+- [x] A workable AI popup and available dropdown when pressing space in ACE editor
+- [x] Integrate with gpt-4o-mini for questions asked from AI popup in ACE editor, insert answer to current cursor position in the ACE editor
+- [x] Complete ai-dropdown menu items
+    - [x] Complete Writing
+    - [x] Complete Summary
+    - [x] Complete Diagram
+    - [x] Complete Table
+    - [x] Complete Coding
+    - [x] Complete Formula
+    - [x] Complete Draft Email
+    - [x] Complete Draft Outline
+    - [x] Complete Draft Meeting
+    - [x] Complete Draft anything
+    - [x] Complete Act as Translator
+    - [x] Complete Act as Code Analysis
+    - [x] Complete Act as Linux Termminal
+    - [x] Complete Act as Math Teacher
+    - [x] Complete Act as anything
+    - [x] Complete Recent
+- [x] A sub system to check question history and count tokens for each question, set threshold for AI calls
+- [x] A new chat-mode page, and result can be easily added to ace editor

 ### Stop abusing on zybuluo